 How many of us actually eat the seven servings of fruit — and especially vegetables — daily that are recommended to promote better health and prevent chronic disease?

 While it can be difficult to figure out how to sneak in a few extra veggies with each meal or snack, juicing makes it much easier.
-Practically any fruit or vegetable can be juiced, allowing you to get in a heap of nutrients and vitamins you probably would otherwise miss out on.
+Practically any fruit or vegetable can be juiced, allowing you to get in a heap of micronutrients and vitamins you probably would otherwise miss out on.

 Juicing also allows you to get adventurous with the produce you consume.
 Most of us purchase the same few fruits and veggies we’re used to eating to prepare at home.
 However, juicing gives you the freedom to try new varieties without having to hunt down recipes or worry whether the rest of the family will enjoy them.
 Just slip it into the juicer and it’s ready for drinking.